Impromptu Cinnamon Rolls

 Step 4: Spread butter or margarine (something that comes in a tub) around on the dough.

-Something soft works best, that’s why I suggest a tub of butter-like substance.
-If you got up to let the dough warm up on the counter you could also get a stick of your wife’s, girlfriend’s, grandma’s butter out and let that soften on the counter as well.
-I THINK you’re supposed to leave the last inch or 2 unbuttered so it’ll stick together later when you roll it up.
+Spread the butter around but leave the last inch or 2 unbuttered so it’ll stick together later when you roll it up.
 You’ll see what I mean down in step 10.
 The rolls might start to unroll.
+Something soft works best, that’s why I suggest a tub of butter-like substance.
+If you got up to let the dough warm up on the counter you could also get a stick of butter out and let that soften on the counter as well.

 Step 5: Sprinkle sugar around all over the butter.